Chapter Eleven: Locked Power:

 “What does that mean?”
 Tsuzuki asked.

-“Her powers are trying to break through the sealing spell,” the scientist said.
-“They are trying to grow, but Daisuke’s spell is preventing them from doing so.”
+“Her kitsune is trying to break through the sealing spell,” the scientist said, “Its power is trying to grow, but Daisuke’s spell is preventing it from doing so.”

 “When will the shield break?”
 Tsuzuki asked.
 Watari shrugged.

-“It’s hard to say,” he said.
-“It could break at any time.”
-All of them went silent.
+“It’s hard to say,” he said, “It could break at any time.”
 They all looked at the scan.
 They now had a time bomb to deal with along with increasing damage.

 “So what happens now?”
 Hotaru asked as she sat in her lap in their living room.
 Her girlfriend smiled and kissed her on the forehead.

-“Well dearest,” the butch lesbian said.
-“We keep watching and move in when the occasion rises.”
-Hotaru giggled.
+“Well dearest,” the butch lesbian said, “We keep watching and move in when the occasion rises.”
+Hotaru giggled and nibbled her girlfriend on the ear.

 “Can’t wait!” she chirped.
-Her lover smiled again.
-They shared another morning kiss together.
-Ah, work and pleasure.
-Makes a good prelude to the piling storm Kimoto Haruka was releasing from Pandora’s corrupt bloody box.
-For now, came more hot kisses between the girls.
+Her lover caressed her leg.
+They shared another afternoon kiss together.
+Everything made for a good prelude to the piling storm Kimoto Haruka was releasing from Pandora’s corrupt bloody box.